LWHanson/autofilter/README.md

 # autofilter
 Automatic editing program for aviation photography

-#### Place the script and XML file into a directory that also contains a source and destination folder.
-Do not place the script or XML file into the source or destination folder directly, as it will not work if you do.
+#### Place the script/executable and XML file into a directory that also contains a source and destination folder.
+Do not place the script/executable or XML file into the source or destination folder directly, as it will not work if you do.
+The XML file contains the Haar cascade classifier and must be placed in the same directory as the script/executable.

 #### On execution, the script asks for three things: